Kitware/VTK/Wrapping/Python/README_WRAP.txt

 2) it returns a pointer that is not a vtkObject pointer, char pointer, or void pointer, unless the method has an entry in the wrapping hints file -- again, vtkDataArray methods are an exception
-3) its parameter list contains a named enum constant
-4) it is an operator method (though many exceptions exist)
+3) it is an operator method (though many exceptions exist)

 Unavailable classes